 Look for mentions on social media and blogs.
 You may have reviews about your business that are not on your platforms.
 Customers often post feedback about their experiences with businesses through their social media and blog posts.
 Use social media search tools and Google Alerts to find mentions of your brand, and share what you find when appropriate.

 Collecting, curating and displaying customer reviews is a powerful way for businesses to attract new customers, build brand authority, increase revenue, and develop trust with both new and current customers.
-So use these tips to generate more reviews and display them in places where customers will see them.
+Using these tips will generate more reviews and enable your business to display them in places where customers will see them.

 Create Exceptional Customer Experiences To Get Positive Customer Reviews